tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- You and your team had discussed a a path through the tunnel system bellow fort raynault
 	- Slip into the rentas hold **stealth encounter**
 	- Description tone and atmosphere
-		- temperature drops, thick dam  kqerkekekekejep air covers carved walls
+		- temperature drops, thick air condenses on  carved walls
 		- Few of you are familiar with this place so you are diligently
 	- You see a figure small figuure with rigid posture eet deko
 	- Undead signals (make this an unavop)
+		- You are a
 		- this is a result of the years of emaciated bodies
 		- a door rattles as you footsteps approach
 			- incorporeal